sagabob/ReactComponentCollections/README.md

 * [Contact](#contact)

 ## About the project
-This project creates a converting service that converts uploaded geojson file into gml, kml (Google Earth format) and another way around.
+This project contains a collection of reusable React components (work in progress).

 ## Built With
 The application is using: